CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 The planned use of a building and the protection requirements of the business processes operated there determine how the building is to be designed and equipped with safety aspects.
 Starting with an assessment of the location and type of the property, it is necessary to consider whether the building is fit for purpose or can be appropriately designed.

 The further planning or testing of an existing building is recommended for the creation of a zone model (see INF.1.M 23 Formation of Safety Zones), which can then be used to plan the use of the building based on protection requirements (see INF.1.M1 Planning the building use).
 From this, the organization of access authorizations, described in Chapter 3.1 Access control system and authorization management, the execution of doors and windows and the further measures for securing and monitoring are derived.
-For room occupancy planning, INF.1.M 3 compliance with fire protection regulations and, in the case of use of an existing building, INF.1.M 34 layout of buildings worth protecting must be applied.
+For room occupancy planning, INF.1.M 3 compliance with fire safety regulations and, in the case of use of an existing building, INF.1.M 34 layout of buildings worthy of protection shall be applied.
 It is also always necessary to determine the expected electrical connection values ​​according to the intended use of the room (see INF.1.M 2 Adjusting the Circuits).

 **Procurement**